Stormwater Pollution Prevention Program

 Protecting Our Water Resources

 Inver Grove Heights is fortunate to have an abundance of surface water resources.
-The city is dotted with wetlands and lakes, and the Mississippi River is the city’s eastern border.
+The City is dotted with wetlands and lakes, and the Mississippi River is the City’s eastern border.
 These resources are essential to the health of the area’s water table and need to be protected from pollution.

-Over the years, our city has adopted a number of policies to protect our water resources for current and future residents.
+Over the years, our City has adopted a number of policies to protect our water resources for current and future residents.
 Not only do these policies help protect water quality, but they also prevent property damage due to flooding.

-As part of our program to protect water resources, the city applied for and received a National Pollutant Discharge Elimination System (NPDES) storm water permit in 2003.
+As part of our program to protect water resources, the City applied for and received a National Pollutant Discharge Elimination System (NPDES) storm water permit in 2003.

 A Plan to Control Water Pollution

-This federal permit requires that the city, develop and implement a Stormwater Pollution Prevention Plan (SWPPP) to reduce the discharge of pollutants from its storm sewer system as much as possible.
-The city’s plan must include the following measures:
+This federal permit requires that the City, develop and implement a Stormwater Pollution Prevention Plan (SWPPP) to reduce the discharge of pollutants from its storm sewer system as much as possible.
+The City’s plan must include the following measures:

-• Public education and outreach by the city
+• Public education and outreach by the City

 • Public participation and involvement